nocapscripts/fivem-builder/README.md

 ## 📦 Release Notes

-### 1.3.1
+### 1.3.3
-- Added 1 more new snippet called genf.
+- Added 1 more new snippet called genr and more languages support.
 Go and explore!

 ---